cdavidmaxey/cdavidmaxey.github.io/_posts/2016-05-05-Sunscreen-wont-work-if-it-stays-in-the-bottle.md

 variables:
 credits: "Stock&nbsp;Photo <a rel='nofollow' href='http://www.dreamstime.com/royalty-free-stock-images-sun-protection-image9977129'>&copy;</a>&nbsp;Monika&nbsp;Adamczyk"
 title: "Sunscreen won’t work if it stays in the bottle"
-description: "Using sunblock and other sun protection methods are critial to skin cancer prevention.
+description: "Using sunscreen and other sun protection methods are critial to skin cancer prevention.
 How do you help your child develop healthy sun safety habits?"
 tags:
 - Health Habits
 style: ".epa{background-color:#369;border-radius:1em}.darksky{border-radius:1em}table{border-collapse:collapse}th{border-bottom:3px double black;vertical-align:bottom}"
 ---
-Sun exposure is a major well-established health risk, and there are a lot of resources for learning about how to be safe in the sun.
+Excessive sun exposure is a major well-established health risk, and there are a lot of resources for learning about how to be safe in the sun.
 Talk to your child’s primary medical provider about sun protection decisions and reports from sources such as the <a rel="nofollow" href="https://www.ewg.org/sunscreen/"><abbr title="Enviromental Working Group">EWG</abbr></a>, <a rel="nofollow" href="https://www.healthychildren.org/"><abbr title="American Academy of Pediatrics">AAP</abbr></a>, <a rel="nofollow" href="http://www.fda.gov/"><abbr title="U.S. Food and Drug Administration">FDA</abbr></a> and <a rel="nofollow" href="http://www.consumerreports.org/cro/sunscreens.htm">Consumer Reports</a>.

 As children approach the teen years, they become more independant, and need to think for themselves about sun safety when you’re not around.
 Start the conversations early so you can prepare them to make healthy choices on their own.
 Here are some ways to start a conversation:
 <aside class="float right side center">